MontiCore/EmbeddedMontiArc/README.md

 This repository is a [Maven](https://maven.apache.org/) project.
 You will need the Java Developpment Kit (minimum version 8), Maven and [git](https://git-scm.com/) installed.

-In a folder (we recommend making a "MontiSim" folder containing all the cloned projects), clone the repository using the following in the bash:
+In a folder (we recommend making a "MontiSim" folder containing all the cloned projects), clone the repository using the following in the terminal:
 ```bash
 git clone https://git.rwth-aachen.de/monticore/EmbeddedMontiArc/simulators/basic-simulator
 ```